Random-projection ensemble classification: Discussion and extensions

 \section{Discussion and extensions}

 We have introduced a general framework for high-dimensional classification via the combination of the results of applying a base classifier on carefully selected low-dimensional random projections of the data.
 One of its attractive features is its generality: the approach can be used in conjunction with any base classifier.
 Moreover, although we explored in detail one method for combining the random projections (partly because it facilitates rigorous statistical analysis), there are many other options available here.
 For instance, instead of only retaining the projection within each block yielding the smallest estimate of test error, one might give weights to the different projections, where the weights decrease as the estimate of test error increases.
-Another interesting avenue to explore would be alternative methods for estimating the test error, such as sample splitting.
-The idea here would be to split the sample $\mathcal{T}_n$ into $\mathcal{T}_{n,1}$ and $\mathcal{T}_{n,2}$, say, where $|\mathcal{T}_{n,1}| = n^{(1)}$ and $|\mathcal{T}_{n,2}| = n^{(2)}$.
-We then use